factorhouse/kpow-streams-agent/README.md

 # Copyright and License

-Copyright © 2021 Operatr Pty Ltd. Distributed under the Eclipse Public License, the same as Clojure uses.
-See the file LICENSE
+Copyright © 2021 Operatr Pty Ltd.

+Distributed under the Apache-2.0 License, the same as Apache Kafka.